 Visible skin changes as a result of chronic UV exposure include wrinkles and fine lines, loss of tone and elasticity, hyperpigmentation or dark spots, skin lesions and skin cancers.
 In fact, studies reveal that sun’s UV rays responsible for 90% of premature skin aging cases.

-There are three different types of UVs: UVA, UVB and UVC.
-UVA penetrates deeper layer of the skin, can penetrate glass and is related to the development of malignant melanoma.
+There are three different types of UVs: UVA, UVB, and UVC.
+UVA penetrates the deeper layers of the skin, can penetrate glass and is related to the development of malignant melanoma.
 UVB is responsible for sunburn and tanning, linked to actinic keratosis, squamous cell carcinoma (SCC), basal cell carcinoma (BCC), and melanoma.
 UVC doesn’t cause harm to our skin yet, as it is mostly absorbed in the ozone layer.
-However, the UVC might become future concern due to the depletion of ozone layer.
+However, the UVC might become future concerns due to the depletion of the ozone layer.